sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 :Message: Transfer "%(name)s" has detected a "%(action)s" action scheduled for "%(expected_date)s", but its execution time has already passed.
 It was re-scheduled for now.
-:Groups: transfer, failure-specific, client-side, failure
+:Groups: transfer, failure, failure-specific, client-side
 :From version: 3.0.0
 :To version: None
 :Description: None